October 16, 2020

 These treats are perfect after a training run or after the children’s football or rugby training or even as a little snack whilst relaxing over the papers on Sunday (!)

-What is your favourite treat to make during pumpkin season?
+What is your favourite meal or treat to make during Pumpkin Season?
+Please do let me know in the comments.

-Wherever or however you enjoy this warming bites, hope you have a happy and relaxing weekend.
+Wherever or however you enjoy this warming bites, hope you’ll be able to relax and take a moment for you.

 Stay happy and healthy,